 Missing your days at the seaside?
 Create a perennial beach feel with a shingle landscape and add coastal features – think deck chairs as seating and suitable planting.
 Gardening expert David Domoney suggests rosemary, sea kale and cabbage palms, among others.

 4. Deck across your garden

-If a small garden is something you’re struggling with, opt for easy to care for decking rather than a cramped lawn – doing away with the mower will allow you more usable space after all!
-A few potted plants, a canopy for shade, bunting and a range of seating is all you need!
+If a small garden is something you're struggling with, opt for easy to care for decking rather than a cramped lawn - doing away with the mower will allow you more usable space after all!
+A few potted plants, garden shade ideas like a canopy or parasol, bunting and a range of seating is all you need!